-Or has the environment it cultivated shamed its citizens into production at the cost of our emotional and mental reserves?
-Has this resulted in acute fear of failure and diminished energy?
-Is procrastination a functioning problem rather than a moral failing?
+Or has the environment it cultivated shamed its citizens into production at the cost of our emotional and mental reserves, resulting in acute fear of failure and diminished energy and making procrastination a functioning problem rather than a moral failing?

 The Micro Sense

 Laziness is a mark against your permanent moral record.
-It’s the greatest sin you can commit in a capitalistic society.
-It bars you from further consideration.
+It’s the greatest sin you can commit in an unconsciously capitalistic society, and it bars you from further consideration.

 With the aforementioned barriers, and every individual’s personal barriers, combined with the expectation to design a performative life…